clemsonciti/palmetto-documentation/pages/documentation/userguide_basic_usage.md

 ------------|--------------------------------------------------------------
 `select`    | Number of chunks and resources per chunk.
 Two or more "chunks" can be placed on a single node, but a single "chunk" cannot span more than one node.
-`walltime`  | Expected wall time of job (job is terminated after this time) `place`     | Controls the placemenet of the different chunks
+`walltime`  | Expected wall time of job (job is terminated after this time) `place`     | Controls the placement of the different chunks

 Here are some examples of resource limits specification: